guettli/programming-guidelines/README.rst

 One invoice has several invoice positions.
 For example you buy three books in one order, the invoice will have three invoice positions.
 This is a 1:N relationship.
-The invoice position is contain in exactly one invoice.
+The invoice position is contained in exactly one invoice.

 If you look at tags, for example at the Question+Answer site stackoverflow: One question can be related to several tags/topics and of course a topic can be set on several questions.
 For example you have a strange UnicodeError in Python